stain/s11.no/content/2021/phd/nanopub/index.md

       ...
     }

-In order to declare a nanopublication obsolete without an update, the property can be used in the assertion graph of a separate retraction nanopublication, for example:
+In order to declare a nanopublication obsolete without an update, the `npx:retracts` property can be used in the assertion graph of a separate retraction nanopublication, for example: